inbo/n2khab/README.md

 Note that this will install the package from the `master` branch.
 If you need a version from another branch, add the `ref` argument in the above function to provide the branch name.

+Repeat the installation when you wish to upgrade.

 Have a look at the vignettes to quickly find your way!

 ```r